expressjs/expressjs.com/_includes/api/en/4x/app-use.md

       <td>Array</td>
       <td>
       Use an array to group middleware logically.
-      If you pass an array of middleware as the first or only middleware parameters, then you _must_ specify the mount path.
+      If you pass an array of middleware as the first or only middleware parameters, then you <em>must</em> specify the mount path.
 <pre><code class="language-js">var r1 = express.Router();
 r1.get('/', function (req, res, next) {
   next();